grafana/tempo/docs/sources/tempo/configuration/sidecar-proxy.md

 # Run Tempo Distributed with sidecar proxies

+In some cases, you may wish to have inter-pod gRPC traffic run through a sidecar proxy.

+## How Tempo pods communicate

 Tempo pods communicate using gRPC.

 The different components like distributors and ingesters find each other by a shared ring with the list of pods, their roles, and their addresses.